sritee/NumpyNets/README.md

 # NumpyNets

-A modular, class based implementation for building neural networks using numpy.
+A modular, keras like class based implementation for building neural networks using numpy.

 ### Regression: